 5. Coffee is associated with weight loss

-Achieving and maintaining normal body weight is important for everyone, especially for those suffering from gallbladder disease.
+Achieving and maintaining normal body weight is important for everyone, especially those suffering from gallbladder disease.
 Obesity is also a risk factor for gallstone development.
-And if you’re one of the many people who are looking at coffee to solve this dilemma, you need to read on.
+And if you’re one of the many people looking at coffee to solve this dilemma, you need to read on.

-As mentioned earlier, coffee may have an effect on physical performance.
+As mentioned earlier, coffee may affect physical performance.
 Therefore, coffee consumption may increase energy expenditure, fat oxidation, and thermogenesis.
-This means that after coffee ingestion, the body is able to burn more fat.
-This is true for both obese and normal weight test subjects.
-Peptide YY (PYY), the endogenous peptide associated with satiety and decreased hunger, is also shown to increase after coffee intake.
-This supports the common claim that coffee can lower hunger levels and suppress appetite.
+It means that after coffee ingestion, the body can burn more fat, which is true for both obese and normal weight test subjects.
+Peptide YY (PYY), the endogenous peptide associated with satiety and decreased hunger, also increases after coffee intake, supporting the common claim that coffee can lower hunger levels and suppress appetite.

 On the other hand, some research studies claim otherwise.
-Based on other experiments, excessive caffeine intake may lower the levels of leptin in the body.
-This is the “feel full” hormone which tells our brains when it is time to stop eating.
+Based on other experiments, excessive caffeine intake may lower leptin levels in the body.
+This is the “feel full” hormone that tells our brains when to stop eating.
 So the jury is still out on this one.